 Santa Fe, NM 87501

-The Smartphone Movie-Making Camp is a three-day, immersive, hands-on experience in which students learn the how to use their phone or ipad to make a short film!
+The Smartphone Movie-Making Camp is a three-day, immersive, hands-on experience in which your child, grandchild learn the how to use their phone or ipad to make a short film!
 Students will get tips on using special mics, lights, tripods and other add-ons that will enable them to raise their game and make professional looking videos.
-Every student will leave with their own short film!
+Every child will leave with their own short film!

-Students complete a series of assignments and upon completion will have a final project they can share with friends and family.
+Your child complete a series of assignments and upon completion will have a final project they can share with friends and family.
+Suggested age range 10-15 years old, however, an interest in filmmaking matters most.
+You should come ready to focus and work!

 Instructor: David Tamés

 David Tamés currently teaches video production in the College of Arts, Media and Design at Northeastern University.
-He has worked on a wide range of independent film and new media projects as producer, director, cinematographer, and editor and is currently co-directing Farm and Red Moon, a feature-length documentary about the humane animal slaughter.
+He has worked on a wide range of independent film and new media projects as producer, director, cinematographer, and editor.

 David recently completed The David Hamilton Smith Story, a documentary about the co-developer of the HibTITER vaccine that eliminated spinal meningitis, and directed the award-winning short documentary Smile Boston Project, about Bren Bataclan’s street art project.